csmc-vaneykjlab/qcactus/README.md

   - Visual Studio 2023
   - The project is named 'ThermoDust' in this repo

 NOTE I: this version is not our internal production version but rather a community version.
-Can't give everything away ;) NOTE II: there is no installer only because we are still working on various parts to push out based on feedback
+Can't give everything away ;) <br>
+NOTE II: there is no installer only because we are still working on various parts to push out based on feedback

 ## Features